-The Austrian system of basic care is anything but uniform.
-Regulations on the scope and target group for basic care, and the existence of a need for assistance, are applied equally, but there are nevertheless different arrangements as to how basic care is implemented in practice in the provinces.
+different arrangements as to how basic care is implemented in practice in the provinces.
 This is visible in the field of financing, reasons for the dismissal/sanctioning of benefits from basic care, or access to and conditions of private accommodations.
 Differentiations also apply regarding the standards in basic care, for example the determination of the minimum amount of square meters per person based on the available living space, the care key/care ratio (i.e. the number of persons taken care of by each social worker), but also the different amounts to be granted for the payment of food and rent allowance for private housing as well as different procedures or methods to provide pocket money, leisure money, and interpretation costs.

-A persisting issue in this area is the insufficient funding for care, counseling and housing in the context of basic services.
-The daily rates for funding basic care facilities as well as for food or private housing have been raised in 2022 for the first time since 2016: the rates for organised housing in the federal provinces have been raised from $\leq$ 21 to $\leq$ 25 per person/day (accommodation and eating included).
-The rates for private accommodation has been raised to $\leq$ 260 (from $\leq$ 215) for and $\leq$ 165 (from $\leq$ 150) for rent.
-Pocket money in organised housing ( $\leq$ 40,-/year), clothing allowance ( $\leq$ 150,-/year), education allowance ( $\leq$ 200,-) have not been increased since 2004.
+A persisting issue in this area is the insufficient funding for care, counselling and housing in the context of basic services.
+The daily rates for funding basic care facilities as well as for food or private housing have been raised in 2022 for the first time since 2016: the rates for organised housing in the federal provinces have been raised from € 21 to € 25 per person/day (accommodation and eating included).
+The rates for private accommodation were raised to € 260 (from € 215) for and € 165 (from € 150) for rent.
+Pocket money in organised housing (€ 40,-/year), clothing allowance (€ 150,-/year), education allowance (€ 200,-) have not been increased since 2004.428